 So then begs the question… how to build a horse’s topline?
 Muscle development in horses can be a tricking game—particularly for older horses, those with long backs, and breeds with less genetic muscle density.
 In efforts to put muscle on a horse, I have found a few guidelines that help me to be effective and fair.

-The wellness in a horse’s gastrointestinal tract can make or break his ability to perform, have a happy disposition, and even function on a daily basis.
-There are so many facets contributing to a healthy belly and gut, but I think that we can make a big impact for our horses’ health by implementing these three practices.
-I am so excited to share some concepts I’ve been learning about concerning feeding management aspects and the horses’ consequential reactions!
+A horse’s GI health can make or break his ability to perform, behave, and even function on a daily basis.
+There are so many facets contributing to a healthy, pain-free gut, but we can make an impact for our horses’ health by starting with these three practices.
+Let’s talk about feeding management practices for sustainable gut health!

 To simplify the jumble of numbers, percentages, and labels, we can talk about a couple factors to ensure that the horse is eating enough protein.